-IWA has been campaigning to mitigate the effect of the £42 billion HS2 high speed rail line between London and the Midlands.
+IWA has been campaigning since 2010 to mitigate the effect of the HS2 high speed rail line between London, the Midlands and the North.

 IWA's full response to HS2 Phase 2a Consultation (November 2016, 701KB)

 IWA's full response to HS2 Phase 2a Design Refinement Consultation (November 2016, 738KB)